Spbhogan18/EV-Car-Data-Analysis/README.md

 1. Open the public Tableau link in a browser.
 2. Use filters / controls on the dashboard to explore the data (e.g., select region, year, vehicle type).
 3. Hover or click on charts/points to get detailed info (tooltips, legends).
-4. (Optional) If you have access to the raw data and Tableau Desktop / Tableau Public account — you can download or duplicate the workbook to modify / extend it.

-*(If you provide a downloadable workbook or data files, describe how to load them — e.g. “open `EVDataAnalysis.twbx` in Tableau Desktop”, or “import `data/ev_data.csv` and connect in Tableau”.)*

 ---